-The use of high quality topical anesthetics keep you comfortable throughout the procedure.
+The use of high quality topical anesthetics before and during keep you comfortable throughout the procedure.

 What pigments and instruments are used?

 Pigments and single use disposable instruments (no cross contamination) approved for medical tattoos and permanent make up have been carefully chosen by Deborah at Healing Artisty.
 Our pigments used are made in the USA.
 A very reputable color line that stays true, are certified under the European Union ResAP 2008, vegan free, no animal testing, sterile and organic.
 Depending on clients needs either a manual or machine method will be chosen for the procedure.